gabimoncha/react-native-template/README.md

 But in all seriousness, if you are considering this template I assume you are a TypeScript fan.
 If you happen to be a JavaScript user, this template might be overwhelming.
 If you would like to start learning TypeScript, I suggest bootstrapping with this instead [react-native-community/react-native-template-typescript](https://github.com/react-native-community/react-native-template-typescript) so you can learn at your own pace.

+### Storybook

+Storybook is a development environment for UI components.
+It allows you to browse a component library, view the different states of each component, and interactively develop and test components

 ### React Query

 Hooks for fetching, caching and updating asynchronous data in React.